Three Minutes: On the island

 Michael debates with the other survivors as to who should accompany him to the Others' camp.
 He does not tell them about his instructions, but insists on limiting the number to the names that were on the paper.
 When Sawyer informs Michael that he has recruited Sayid, Michael protests and directly tells Sayid that he is not coming.
 Michael also fails to convince Hurley to go, despite reminding him that Libby was killed.
 Sayid suspects that Michael has been "compromised" by the Others, and decides to work on a new plan with Jack to try to regain an advantage.
-On the beach, Charlie brings a DHARMA kit, containing vaccine and a pneumatic injector, to Claire for her and Aaron to use.
+On the beach, Charlie brings a DHARMA kit, containing a vaccine and a pneumatic injector, to Claire for her and Aaron to use.
 Later, Charlie struggles to construct the church, as Vincent approaches with a Virgin Mary statue, which contains heroin.
 Charlie follows Vincent back to Sawyer's hidden stash and discovers the other statues.
 Charlie decides to throw all of them into the ocean and Locke observes that Charlie has overcome his demons.
 During the funeral for Libby and Ana Lucia, while the survivors stand around their graves, Locke cuts away his splints and starts walking without crutches again.
 After saying a few words about Libby, Hurley tells a visibly relieved Michael that he is going to join his expedition to the Others' camp.
 At this point, the funeral is interrupted by Sun suddenly spotting a boat coming towards the island.